fol2/Octopus_Agile_Helper/README.md

 2. At 4pm daily, if the next day's data is missing, we fetch from Octopus.
 3. If you open the app and have no data, or you do a pull-to-refresh, we fetch from Octopus.

+## Configuration

+#### Global vs Local Settings

+- **Global Settings**: Configure app-wide settings like postcode, API key, and language in the main Settings view.
+- **Local Card Settings**: Each card can have its own configuration:
+  - Click the gear icon on a card to access its local settings
+  - Customize settings like average hours and number of items to display
+  - Settings are saved per-card and persist between app launches

 ## License
 TBD